jdavies/TestDrive_1hr/README.md

 In this set of labs you will learn how to use Oracle Cloud Infrastructure (OCI) to create a redundant, load balanced set of web servers.
 As a part of this overarching goal, you will learn how to create and configure a virtual cloud network, routing rules, compute instances and more.
 By the end of this series of labs you will have had experience building a real world solution that is scalable and reliable.
 This lab aloe will not grant you mastery of OCI and its technologies, but it will take you from "zero to 60" very quickly.

 This set of abs may appear daunting at first, due to their sheer number and size.
 However, it appears long because of all of the screenshots and detailed step-by-stp instructions.
-Remember, I was able to demnstrate all of this in an hour!
+Remember, I was able to demonstrate all of this in an hour!

 [Top](#table-of-contents)